hrandhawa17/prismpro/prismops_rightsize_lab/prismops_rightsize_lab.rst

 Increase Constrained VM Memory with X-Play based on Conitional Execution
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Now let’s look at how we can take automated action to resolve some of these inefficiencies.
 For this lab we will assume that this VM is constrained for memory, and will show how we can automatically remediate the right sizing of this VM.
-We will also use a custom ticket system to give an idea of how this typical workflow could integrate with ticketing system such as ServiceNow and use string parsing and conditional execution, two of our latest capabilities added into X-Play
+We will also use a custom ticket system to give an idea of how this typical workflow could integrate with ticketing system such as ServiceNow and use string parsing and conditional execution, two of our latest capabilities added into X-Play.

+Prism Pro now also has the ability to import and export playbooks.
+The steps to do so for the second playbook created below are listed in the next section.
+You will need to complete the rest of the steps such as setting up the alert policy and stressing the VM but if you understand how playbooks function and can be created easily you can leverage the file provided in the next section and follow the steps to save some time.
+We recommend reading through the steps to create trhe playbook and understanding them properly.

 #.
 Navigate to your **`Initials`-LinuxToolsVM**.
 The examples will use a VM called **ABC - LinuxToolsVM**.
 Note the current **Memory Capacity** of the VM, as we will later increase it with X-Play.
 You may need to scroll down within the **Properties** widget to find this value.